odorgergo/odorgergo.github.io/_pages/about.md

   - /about.html
 ---

 I am broadly interested in network science and computational epidemiology, with a special focus on wasterwater-based epidemiology.
-As of September 2024, I am a FWF Cluster of Excellence: ["Microbiomes Drive Planetary Health”](https://microplanet.at/) postdoc at the [Bergthaler Lab](https://bergthalerlab.org/).
+As of September 2024, I am a FWF Cluster of Excellence: ["Microbiomes Drive Planetary Health”](https://microplanet.at/) postdoc at the [Bergthaler Lab](https://bergthalerlab.org/), Medical University of Vienna.

 **SNSF Postdoc Mobility Fellow (2022-2024)**